Midnight in Paris

 Midnight in Paris is a 2011 fantasy comedy film written and directed by Woody Allen.
-Set in Paris, the film follows Gil Pender (Owen Wilson), a screenwriter, who is forced to confront the shortcomings of his relationship with his materialistic fiancée (Rachel McAdams) and their divergent goals, which become increasingly exaggerated as he travels back in time each night at midnight.
+Set in Paris, the film follows Gil Pender (Owen Wilson), a screenwriter and aspiring novelist, who is forced to confront the shortcomings of his relationship with his materialistic fiancée (Rachel McAdams) and their divergent goals, which become increasingly exaggerated as he travels back in time to the 1920s each night at midnight.

-Produced by the Spanish group Mediapro and Allen's US-based Gravier Productions, the film stars Wilson, McAdams, Kathy Bates, Adrien Brody, Carla Bruni, Tom Hiddleston, Marion Cotillard, and Michael Sheen.
+Produced by the Spanish group Mediapro and Allen's US-based Gravier Productions, the film stars Wilson, McAdams, Kathy Bates, Adrien Brody, Carla Bruni, Tom Hiddleston, Corey Stoll, Alison Pill, Kurt Fuller, Mimi Kennedy, Lea Seydoux, Marion Cotillard, and Michael Sheen.
 It premiered at the 2011 Cannes Film Festival and was released in the United States on May 20, 2011.
-The film opened to critical acclaim and is considered one of Allen's best films in recent years.
+The film opened to critical acclaim.
 In 2012, it won the Academy Award for Best Original Screenplay and the Golden Globe Award for Best Screenplay.
 It was nominated for three other Academy Awards: Best Picture, Best Director and Best Art Direction.

 Plot

-In 2010, Gil Pender, a successful but disillusioned Hollywood screenwriter, and his fiancée Inez are in Paris vacationing with Inez's wealthy, Republican parents.
-Gil is struggling to finish his debut novel, about a man who works in a nostalgia shop, and finds himself drawn to the rich artistic history of Paris, especially the Lost Generation of the 1920s.
+In 2010, disillusioned screenwriter Gil Pender and his fiancée, Inez, vacation in Paris with Inez's wealthy parents.
+Gil, struggling to finish his debut novel about a man who works in a nostalgia shop, finds himself drawn to the artistic history of Paris, especially the Lost Generation of the 1920s, and has ambitions to move there, which Inez dismisses.
+By chance, they meet Inez's old college friend, Paul, and his wife, Carol.
+Paul speaks with great authority but questionable accuracy on French history, annoying Gil but impressing Inez.

-Inez dismisses his ambitions to move to Paris and write as a delusional dream and encourages him to stick with more lucrative screenwriting assignments.
-By chance, they meet Inez's friend Paul and his wife Carol, and Inez invites them to join Gil and her as they sightsee.

-Paul speaks with great authority but questionable accuracy on every subject they encounter, even contradicting a tour guide at the Musée Rodin, where he insists his knowledge of Rodin's relationships is more accurate than the guide's.
-Gil finds him pedantic and annoying, yet Inez adores him.

-A night of wine tasting gets Gil drunk, and he decides to walk the streets of Paris to return to the hotel; Inez goes off with Paul and Carol by taxi.
-Gil stops to get his bearings, and at midnight, a 1920s car pulls up beside him.
-The passengers urge him to join them and he finds himself at a party for Jean Cocteau attended by notable people of the 1920s Paris art scene: Cole Porter, his wife Linda Lee Porter, and Zelda and Scott Fitzgerald.

-Zelda gets bored and encourages Scott and Gil to leave with her.
-They first head to Bricktops, where they see Josephine Baker dancing, and then to a cafe where they run into Ernest Hemingway and Juan Belmonte.
+Intoxicated after a night of wine tasting, Gil decides to walk back to their hotel, while Inez goes with Paul and Carol by taxi.
+At midnight, a 1920s car pulls up beside Gil and delivers him to a party for Jean Cocteau, attended by other people of the 1920s Paris art scene.
+Zelda Fitzgerald, bored, encourages her husband Scott and Gil to leave with her.
+They head to a cafe where they run into Ernest Hemingway and Juan Belmonte.
 After Zelda and Scott leave, Gil and Hemingway discuss writing, and Hemingway offers to show Gil's novel to Gertrude Stein.
-But as Gil exits the building to fetch his manuscript from his hotel, he returns to 2010: the cafe where he encountered Hemingway is now a laundromat.
+As Gil leaves to fetch his manuscript, he returns to 2010 only to find a laundromat in the cafe's location.